-Disabled Student Program and Services (DSPS) provides support services to students with disabilities in an effort to ensure equal opportunity and participation at the college.
+Disabled Student Programs and Services (DSPS) provides support services to students with disabilities in an effort to ensure equal opportunity and participation at Folsom Lake College.

-FLC regularly reports this information to the Integrated Postsecondary Education Data System (IPEDS).
-Follow these steps to access this information:
+Folsom Lake College regularly reports information about student diversity to the Integrated Post-secondary Education Data System (IPEDS).
+Follow these steps to access this information online:

 - Go to the IPEDS College Navigator.

 - In the Name of School box type Folsom Lake College.

-- Clink on the Folsom Lake College link that appears.
+- Click on the Folsom Lake College link that appears.

 - For gender and race/ethnicity data, click on the Enrollments link to expand the selection.

-- For information about Pell Grant recipients, expand the Financial Aid link
+- For information about Pell Grant recipients, click on the Financial Aid link to expand the selection.